 The Volcán Tacaná Biosphere Reserve encompasses the Tacaná Volcano in Chiapas, on the Mexico-Guatemala border.
 The volcano is part of the Central America Volcanic Arc.
-It contains fragile ecosystems very rich in wild flora and fauna species of cultural, scientific, economic and biological relevance.
+It contains fragile ecosystems, rich in wild flora and fauna of cultural, scientific, economic and biological relevance.

 Its rich biodiversity and high endemism are found particularly in the high mountain ecosystem and landscapes and in the volcanic edifice which presents geophysical features of great scientific and aesthetic value, representative of humid environments of Andean origin that are found in Mexico.

-Precipitation can reach 2000 mm to 5000 mm per year (79-197 in) in the Soconusco region.
-The result is that only in this area of the vast Mexican slope of the Pacific are there dense and high rainforests which could be compared to the ones found in the most humid regions near the Atlantic Ocean.
+Precipitation can reach 2000 to 5000 mm per year (79 to 197 in) in the Soconusco region.
+The result is that only in this area of the vast Mexican slope of the Pacific are there dense and high rain forests which could be compared to the ones found in the most humid regions near the Atlantic Ocean.

-The main types of ecosystems found in the Tacaná Vocano area are terrestrial and they are represented basically by: Middle evergreen forests, hard and flat leaves forests (oak), forests of acicular or scale-like leaves (pines) and high moors which is characteristic and unique in Chiapas and in the country.
+The main types of ecosystems found in the Volcán Tacaná area are terrestrial and they are represented basically by Middle evergreen forests, hard and flat leaves forests (oak), forests of acicular or scale-like leaves (pines), and high moors which is characteristic and unique in Chiapas and in the country.

 The reserve is a rich reservoir of endemic and other species of Central and South American origin which, in Mexico, are only to be found in this area.